Wattled broadbill: Habitat and conservation status

 IUCN has assessed this bird as vulnerable with the population being estimated at 2,500 to 9,999.
 Extensive lowland deforestation on all islands in its range is the main threat.
 Most remaining lowland forest that is not afforded protection leaving it vulnerable to both legal and Illegal logging, conversion into farmlands through Slash-and-burn and mining.
+There are currently no species specific conservation plans.

 This occurs in a few protected areas such as Mt.
 Apo, Pasonanca Natural Park and Siargao Island Protected Landscape however protection is lax.

 Conservation actions proposed include to survey remaining habitat to establish its current distribution, population status and ecology.
-Propose sites supporting key populations for protection and ensure that proposed protected areas are gazetted and are actually protected.